opendr-eu/opendr/docs/reference/c-data-h.md

 #### `float **datas` field

-A pointer where stores the data of each *OpendrTensorVectorT.data* stored in the vector.
+A pointer where stores the data of each *OpenDRTensorVectorT.data* stored in the vector.
-*OpendrTensorVectorT* is using internally pointers and corresponding sizes to copy the data into the memory of *datas* for each tensor that is provided.
+*OpenDRTensorVectorT* is using internally pointers and corresponding sizes to copy the data into the memory of *datas* for each tensor that is provided.
 Therefore, only a pointer to the memory location of the corresponding data is stored.
 Please note that the user is not expected to directly manipulate these data without first converting them into OpenCV cv::Mat or other form of data type or using the corresponding functions provided in *opendr_utils.h*.